1 8 As A Decimal

 The decimal representation of 1/8 finds applications in various contexts:

 • Measurements: In engineering, construction, and other fields, precise measurements often require converting fractions to decimals.
-For example, a measurement of 1/8 of an inch would be expressed as 0.125 inches.
+Here's one way to look at it: a measurement of 1/8 of an inch would be expressed as 0.125 inches.

 • Finance: Calculating percentages and proportions in finance often involves decimal representations of fractions.